galadrimteam/galacrypt/README.md

 this will do the following things:

-- create a galacrypt key, stored in .galacryptkey (you must gitignore this file and put the key in passbolt)
+- create a galacrypt key, stored in .galacryptkey (you must gitignore this file and save the key somewhere safe e.g. your password manager)
 - create a pre-commit hook that will run `galacrypt write` (you can see the generated script by running `cat .git/hooks/pre-commit`)
 - create the .galacryptrc.json file, you must then edit it to your needs (see the json example below)